Getting help with planning

-Development Plans provide an essential framework for guiding investment by public, private and community sectors and help harness additional resources through collaboration in tackling problems.
+Development Plans give an essential framework for guiding investment by public, private and community sectors and help harness additional resources through collaboration in tackling problems.
 They also:

-- provide confidence for those wishing to develop and those affected by development proposals
+- give confidence for those wishing to develop and those affected by development proposals

-- establish a framework for positive co-ordination of public policies in joined-up government at both regional and local levels
+- set up a framework for positive co-ordination of public policies in joined-up government at both regional and local levels

-- provide an effective land supply phased and allocated to meet the full range of needs to support the life of the local community and social and economic progress
+- give general and specific land allocations to meet the full range of needs to support the life of the local community and social and economic progress

-- establish a process for involvement and ownership by local communities wishing to influence the future development of their area
+- set up a process for involvement and ownership by local communities wishing to influence the future development of their area

 The Department will monitor existing plans and assess the need for new or altered plans.
 The programme of plan preparation is kept under review.
-For enquires relating to Development Plans please contact DOE Planning.
+For enquires about Development Plans please contact DOE Planning.

 Do I need to appoint an agent or consultant?

 You are under no obligation to use an agent or planning consultant.
-However, if you are unfamiliar with the planning process in Northern Ireland, you may wish to consider appointing an agent or planning consultant to act on your behalf.
+However, if you are unfamiliar with the planning process in Northern Ireland, you may wish to consider appointing an agent or planning consultant to act for you.

 - email: email@example.com